Master of Arts in Teaching in Special Education

 National Louis University’s Master of Arts in Teaching in Special Education program is for students who have already earned their bachelor’s degree in another discipline and are interested in a career in this specialized area of education.
-If you’d like to obtain a special educator role in a K-12 setting, this degree program will lead you to your Illinois Type 10 Learning Behavioral Specialist (LBS 1) certification through a focused 47 semester hour course sequence.
+This degree program will lead you to your Illinois Professional Educator License (PEL) endorsed for LBS1 (pre-K to age 21) through a focused 47 semester hour course sequence.

 Consider getting your special education master's degree at NLU if you:

 - Have a bachelor’s degree in another discipline

 - Would like to build a career in special education